Madmegsox1/Cat-and-Dog-classifier/README.md

 it uses over 4000 images of both cats and dogs.

 ### How to use it:
-The model is already trained and automatically loads up the saved file but if you want to train it your self just uncommet the line's
+The model is already trained and automatically loads up the save file but if you want to train it your self just uncommet the line's

 The modules you need are: